AlbertRtk/albertrtk.github.io/_drafts/brute-force-attack-on-password-protected-file.md

 DICT_FILE_PATH = r'.\brute_force_dict\rockyou.txt'
 ```

-Then, I wrote ```brute_force_zip``` function.
-The function takes the path to attacked ZIP file and the path to TXT file with passwords as arguments.
+Then, I wrote the ```brute_force_zip``` function.
+The function takes as arguments the path to the attacked ZIP file and the path to the TXT file with passwords.
 Passwords from the TXT file are read into an array.
-Next, the function tries to extract ZIP files looping over passwords from the list.
-If it succeeds, the loop is broaken and the correct pasword is returned.
+Next, the function tries to extract zipped files using passwords from the list.
+If it succeeds, the loop is broken  and the correct password is returned.
 If the proper password will not be found in the list, then ```None``` is returned.

 ```python
 def brute_force_zip(zip_file, dict_file):